BozinovskiDaniel/personal-site/content/articles/maximum-subarray/index.md

 #### Approach: Kadane's Algorithm

-We realise that to solve this problem in linear time O(n), we can apply Kadane's algorithm which will allow us to find the sub-array with the maximum sum within a single iteration over the array.
+We realise that to solve this problem in linear time <b>O(n)</b>, we can apply Kadane's algorithm which will allow us to find the sub-array with the maximum sum within a single iteration over the array.

 The solution is explained below: